verbal-autopsy-software/website/content/authors/5_clarissa/_index.md

 ---
 # Display name
-name: Zehang Richard Li
+name: Clarissa Surek-Clark

 # Username (this should match the folder name)
 authors:
-- 3_zehang_li
+- 5_clarissa

 # Is this the primary user of the site?
 superuser: false